 And there are Scotch ales, note the variations of strength, and probably colour.
 And, of course, Newcastle Brown Ale (denominated strong) but also its stablemate the amber ale, the one blended with an aged beer to form Newcastle Brown.

 Finally, there are two lagers, Guinness’s Harp and Ind Coope’s Long Life.

 When this list was used, the NE region had, I believe, five surviving breweries, the two mentioned in Newcastle, then Cameron’s in Hartlepool, Vaux in Sunderland, and Nimmo’s/Whitbread (Castle Eden) in Durham.
 Only Cameron’s remains today of that group.

 Despite that, one conglomerate alone offered an enviable luxury of choice, its own with a few sourced beers tacked on.
 There was no wheat beer, no Gose, no saison, no Black IPA (although you could mix your own at the bar and some did).

 They did have session though – they invented it!
 Anyhow, there was a deal of good beer there, no one could complain about that.
 Perhaps the average alcohol level was rather low, but I’m not even sure of that.

-Gateshead once had six breweries just on its own.
-But given the mobility of people today and the distribution capabilities of breweries, wholesalers, and the supermarkets, the average Geordie probably has much more choice available than in his/her parental line going back four generations or more.
+Gateshead once had six breweries on its own.
+But given mobility today and distribution capabilities of breweries, wholesalers, and supermarkets, the average Geordie probably has more choice available than in his/her parental line going back generations.

 Note re images: The first two images are from a historical Newcastle pub images gallery in ChronicleLive, see here.
 The third is from a pub history discussion forum, here.
 The last three are from Big Lamp’s website, linked above.
 All intellectual property therein belongs solely to lawful owner, as applicable.
 Images are used for educational and historical purposes.
 All feedback welcomed.